Juanesb230/ArduinoProjects/README.md

  -DS1307
  -DC Motor
  -Optical Encoder
-This Treadmill Prototype has a different tranining modes, before it starts the user enters his weights and calculates the calories of him.
-The arduino EPROM saves a history of data and the DS1307 manages time for up to a week.
+This Treadmill Prototype has differents tranining modes, before it starts the user enters his weight and calculates the calories of user.
+The EPROM saves a history of data and the DS1307 manages time for up to a week.
 The followinf figure shows some functions.
 </p>

 <p align="center">